Sidpatchy/ClaireBot/README.md

 As of now, ClaireBot 3 alpha releases are being hosted on the main ClaireBot which you can invite using https://invite.clairebot.net/

 ClaireBot 2 has been shutdown as most public-facing features have been ported to ClaireBot 3.
 ClaireBot 2 is closed-source and cannot be hosted by individuals.
+This will not change as ClaireBot 2 contained many features that were locked down to specific servers and an ungodly amount of lazy that I'm embarrassed of.
+It is not worthwhile to remove/fix the issues present for a bot that is utterly foobared.